Sphecius speciosus: Life cycle and habits

 After digging a nest chamber in the burrow, female cicada killers capture cicadas, paralyzing them with a sting.
 After paralyzing a cicada, the female wasp holds it upside down beneath her and takes off toward her burrow; this return flight to the burrow is difficult for the wasp because the cicada is often more than twice her weight.
 A wasp often lugs her prey up into the nearest tree, to gain altitude for the flight to the burrow.
 After putting one or more cicadas in her nest cell, the female deposits an egg on a cicada and closes the cell with soil.
 Male eggs are laid on a single cicada, but female eggs are given two or sometimes three cicadas, because the female wasp is twice as large as the male and must have more food.
-New nest cells are dug as necessary off of the main burrow tunnel, and a single burrow may eventually have 10 or more nest cells.
+New nest cells are dug as necessary off the main burrow tunnel, and a single burrow may eventually have 10 or more nest cells.
 The egg hatches in one or two days, and the cicadas serve as food for the grub.
 The larvae complete their development in about 2 weeks.
 Overwintering occurs as a mature larva within an earth-coated cocoon.
 Pupation occurs in the nest cell in the spring and lasts 25 to 30 days.
 Only one generation occurs per year, and no adults overwinter.

 This wasp is frequently attacked by the parasitic "velvet ant" wasp, Dasymutilla occidentalis, also known as the "cow-killer" wasp.
 It lays an egg in the nest cell of the cicada killer, and when the cicada killer larva pupates, the parasitoid larva consumes the pupa.

 Interaction with humans

-Although cicada killers are large, female cicada-killer wasps are not aggressive and rarely sting unless they are grasped roughly, stepped upon with bare feet, or caught in clothing.
+Although cicada killers are large, females are not aggressive and rarely sting unless they are grasped roughly, stepped upon with bare feet, or caught in clothing.
 One author who has been stung indicates that for him, the stings are not much more than a "pinprick".
 Males aggressively defend their perching areas on nesting sites against rival males, but they have no stinger.
 Although they appear to attack anything that moves near their territories, male cicada killers are actually investigating anything that might be a female cicada killer ready to mate.
 Such close inspection appears to many people to be an attack, but male and female cicada killers do not land on people with the intent to sting.
 If handled roughly, females will sting, and males will jab with a sharp spine on the tip of their abdomen.
-Both sexes are well equipped to bite, as they have large jaws, but they do not appear to grasp human skin and bite.
 They are generally not aggressive towards humans and usually fly away when swatted at, rather than attacking.